KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 - [GeoExtrapolateIntegrationPointValuesToNodesProcess](#extrapolation-of-integration-values-to-nodes)

 ## $c-\phi$ reduction process
-For the assesment of a safety factor to characterize slope stability, a Mohr-Coulomb material based $c-\phi$ reduction scheme is implemented.
-The apex of the Mohr-Coulomb cone shaped failure surface is kept in the same position, therefore both c and $\tan \phi$ will diminish at the same rate.
+For the assessment of a safety factor to characterize slope stability, a Mohr-Coulomb material based $c-\phi$ reduction scheme is implemented.
+The apex of the Mohr-Coulomb cone shaped failure surface is kept in the same position, therefore both $c$ and $\tan \phi$ will diminish at the same rate.

 ### Incrementation scheme
 The $c-\phi$ reduction process requires the existence of a stress state in your model and the use of a Mohr-Coulomb material